benkeen/generatedata/V4_NOTES.md

 - verification task to find missing schemas
 - revise schemas to make the entire config file schema based, not just the generation schema
 - Minimum node version?
 8?
+- The script shouldn't have any trace of website content.
+Drop the website_i18n files.

+### Documentation TODO

+- explain what's es6 and what's commonJS.